- Catalog Home

 The following process is used to determine a student's grade-point average (GPA):

 - Multiply the number of semester hour credits assigned a course by the number of grade points for the grade received.

 - Divide the total grade points by the total number of semester hours attempted including grades of "F" and "WF".

 - Whenever a course is repeated, beginning Fall 2006, the best grade (except when the repeat results in a grade of I, IP, NA, AU, or X) will be used in the grade-point average computation.

 Thirty grade points divided by 17 hours attempted equals a 1.76 grade-point average for work attempted in this example.
 A GPA of 2.0 constitutes a "C" average.
 Hours attempted and grade points earned in previous terms should be included in the above procedures to determine the cumulative grade-point average.

 A student may enroll in the same course up to three times during his or her academic career.
 Each attempt will be recorded on the student's official academic record.
 Grades of NA (never attended) are recorded on the student's official academic record but are not considered a course repetition.
 The best grade earned in all the attempts is calculated in the GPA.
-The dean, department head, or desginee responsible for the supervision of the course being taken may approve exceptions to this policy.
+Exceptions to this policy may be approved by the dean, department head, or designee responsible for supervising completion of the course.

 The Family Policy Compliance Office (FPCO), which is responsible for the administration of the Family Educational Rights and Privacy Act (FERPA) at schools and colleges, has issued a technical letter stating that grades may not be posted by Social Security Number (SSN), or part thereof, without the written consent of the student.